Valkata154/sem-1/use-cases/use-case-5.md

 ### Trigger

-A request for finance information is sent to HR.
+A new employee is hired.

 ## MAIN SUCCESS SCENARIO

-1. Finance request salary information for a given role.
+1. A new employee is hired.
 2. HR advisor captures name of the role to get salary information for.
 3. HR advisor extracts current salary information of all employees of the given role.
 4. HR advisor provides report to finance.